favarete/GodotGameAnalytics/README.md

 ```GDScript
 void sendCustomEvent(String stringHierarchy)
 ```
-The *stringHierarchy* is a string that can consist of 1-5 segments separated by ':'.
+The *stringHierarchy* is a String that can consist of 1-5 segments separated by ':'.
 Each segment can have a max length of 32.
 Eg: "Kill:Sword:Robot"